hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/firefox/extentions/try_path_1.3.5/scripts/try_xpath_check_frame.md

 # is not executable Python and thus cannot be tested with pytest.

 # Example test cases assuming a hypothetical Python function is provided
-# to demonstrate the use of pytest
+# to demonStarte the use of pytest

 # Example of a function to test